tu-dortmund-ls12-rt/LazyTick/README.md

 # LazyTick EMSOFT 2025 Artifact Evaluation
 This branch contains the code for reproducing the results our EMSOFT 2025 submission LazyTick.
+The artifact runs the experiments for every evaluation scenario of the paper and builds figures from the collected data in a similar style to the paper with LaTeX.

 ## How to use the artifact
 To use the artifact and reproduce the evaluation results, the following steps have to be executed: